 - Please make sure to check the local water authority in your area on how to dispose of the pool water.

-- Some common options include storm drain, plumbing cleanouts, and dry wells.
+- Some common options include storm drains, plumbing cleanouts, and dry wells.

 (You may also like these: 10+ Attractive Swimming Pool Design Ideas You’ll Love Immediately)

-The backwashing step is like a simple method to clean up your filter that you can do at least once a month or when the gauge shows high-level pf psi.
+The backwashing step is like a simple method to clean up your filter that you can do at least once a month or when the gauge shows a high level of psi.
 However, you still need to deeply clean your filter at least twice a year to thoroughly remove the debris and check the condition of the equipment.